mahlonpage/cli_text/README.md

 ### Ideas to do:
+- Group logic doesn't work as intended, checks for "." way after . is removed

 - See if we can pull group chat names from messages
 - Maybe separate files of group aliases v. person aliasing. at least code not storage.
 - AppleScript to detect when you receive a message from a user and read it in, can then automate responding